Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Main result

 {In Theorem \ref{thm: two phases bound}, we have derived strong last-iterate complexity bounds (in contrast to the predominant running-min and ergodic complexity bounds in the reinforcement learning literature), with the desirable $\widetilde{\mathcal{O}} (1/\epsilon^2)$ dependency on the targeting tolerance $\epsilon$.
 That being said, the polynomial dependency on $1/\delta$ and exponential dependencies on other problem- and algorithm-dependent constants also indicate that our bounds may not be tight in general.

-The convergence analysis of the stochastic softmax PG with the entropy regularization is challenging \footnote{Note that similar difficulties in generalization from exact policy gradients to stochastic policy gradients have been observed in \cite{mei2021understanding}, which states that ``unlike the true gradient setting, geometric information cannot be easily exploited in the stochastic case for accelerating policy optimization without detrimental consequences or impractical assumptions''.} due to the weaker regularization effect of the entropy regularization (compared to the log-barrier regularization adopted in previous works on global optimality convergence of policy gradient methods \cite{agarwal2020optimality,zhang2020sample}), as well as the ``softmax gravity well'' induced by the softmax parameterization which has also been observed in the exact gradient setting \cite{mei2020global, mei2020escaping}.
+The convergence analysis of the stochastic softmax PG with the entropy regularization is challenging \footnote{Note that similar difficulties in generalization from exact policy gradients to stochastic policy gradients have been observed in \cite{mei2021understanding}, which states that ``unlike the \myred{exact} gradient setting, geometric information cannot be easily exploited in the stochastic case for accelerating policy optimization without detrimental consequences or impractical assumptions''.} due to the weaker regularization effect of the entropy regularization (compared to the log-barrier regularization adopted in previous works on global optimality convergence of policy gradient methods \cite{agarwal2020optimality,zhang2020sample}), as well as the ``softmax gravity well'' induced by the softmax parameterization which has also been observed in the exact gradient setting \cite{mei2020global, mei2020escaping}.
 In particular, it only entails uniform gradient domination properties for policies that are bounded below uniformly (\textit{cf.} Lemma \ref{lemma: non-uniform lojasiewicz}).
 We thus need to control the trajectory to ensure that $\pi_{\theta_t}$ remains in the region where it is uniformly bounded from below for all $t$.
 However, even with large batches, it is generally difficult to control stochastic trajectories, which eventually leads to the polynomial dependency on $1/\delta$ and the exponential dependencies on some constants.
-If large batches are not used, then the trajectories would be even harder to control and no guarantees may be attained unless additional structural assumptions are enforced on the underlying MDP . }
+If large batches are not used, then the trajectories would be even harder to control and no guarantees may be attained unless additional structural assumptions are enforced on the underlying MDP. \mynewred{In addition, because of the different batch sizes and analysis techniques used in two phases, the conditions for the step-size $\eta_t$ are also specific for the corresponding phase.}